Retributive justice: History

-In the early period of all systems of code, retribution for wrongdoing took precedence over the enforcement of rights.
-A rough sense of justice demanded that a criminal should be punished with the infliction of proportionate loss and pain as he inflicted on his victim.
-Therefore, lex talionis (an eye for an eye) was very prominent in ancient law.
-The Hebrew Bible is no exception, as it also included the lex talionis in its oldest form: (law of 'measure for measure').
+In all ancient legal systems, retribution for wrongdoing took precedence over the enforcement of rights.
+A sense of natural law demanded that a criminal should be punished with similar loss and pain as they inflicted on their victim.
+Therefore, the concept of lex talionis (an eye for an eye) was common in ancient law.
+The Code of Hammurabi includes the oldest extent example of lex talionis, and the Hebrew Bible also includes a commandment: middah ke-neged middah (law of 'measure for measure').
+The Roman lawyer and philosopher Cicero proposed "let the punishment fit the offence" (noxiae poena par esto), giving examples of violence being punished by death, fines being imposed on those convicted of greed etc.

-In the 19th century, philosopher Immanuel Kant argued in Metaphysics of Morals (§ 49 E.) that retribution is the only legitimate form of punishment the court can prescribe:Judicial punishment can never be used merely as a means to promote some other good for the criminal himself or for civil society, but instead it must in all cases be imposed on him only on the ground that he has committed a crime.Kant regarded punishment as a matter of justice, which must be carried out by the state for the sake of the law, not for the sake of the criminal or the victim.
+In the late 18th century, the philosopher Immanuel Kant argued that retribution is the only legitimate form of punishment the court can prescribe:

+Kant regarded punishment as a matter of justice, which must be carried out by the state for the sake of the law, not for the sake of the criminal or the victim.
 He argues that if the guilty are not punished, justice is not done and if justice is not done, then the idea of law itself is undermined.

-One of the reasons for the abandonment of retribution by 20th-century reformers was that they gave up on the idea of personal autonomy, since they believed science had discredited it.
+One of the reasons for the abandonment of retribution by many legal systems in the 20th century was the abandonment of the concept of personal autonomy, which had become discredited.
 While retributive justice is usually considered as a cornerstone of criminal punishment, it has been shown that it also plays a role in private law.